smarticoai/public-api/docs/interfaces/TUserProfile.md

 # Interface: TUserProfile

-TUser interface describes the information of the user The user object is returned by _smartico.api.getUserProfile() method.
+TUser describes the information of the user
+The user object is returned by _smartico.api.getUserProfile() method.
 If you want to track the changes of the user profile, you can subscribe to the callback in the following way _smartico.on('props_change', () => console.log(_smartico.api.getUserProfile()) );